flaviovdf/tag_assess/README.rst

 packages.
 Both can be installed from source or use respective packages for your OS.

 * Make sure you have python 2.6+ (but not Python 3+).
-* Install the dependencies.
-I prefer to use virutalenv for this
+* Install the required packages

 ::